anmishadrao/PDS-project/README.md

-This project and predicting the class lable of brian tumor.
+This project is predicting the class lable of brian tumor.

 In this project we used the data from Kaggle to perform testing and training.

-project folder structure:
+document folder: holds the documents of the project.

 dataset: consists of data which is used to train and test the model.

-src: holds the code files used for prediction
+src: holds the code files used for prediction of tumor class.

-results: holds the results we obtained from analysis and prediction
+results: holds the results we obtained from analysis and prediction.